 - In addition to the major field, a Ph.D. student must complete work in two additional fields.

-- To qualify in the first minor field (to be selected from the six fields in political science), a candidate must pass a written minor field exam.
+- To qualify in the first minor field (to be selected from the eight primary and secondary fields in political science) a candidate must pass a written minor field exam.
 (See procedures for exams below).

 - To qualify in the second minor field, a candidate must complete a series of at least three courses with an average of better than B+ (3.5+).
 Individual fields may establish more detailed requirements (see field descriptions below).

-- Courses may be taken from either: (a) the existing six fields or (b) areas not generally available within the department.
-Courses selected under option "b" must be approved in writing by the field chair in the student's major field and then submitted for approval to the vice chair for graduate studies.
+- Courses may be taken from either: (a) the existing eight fields (primary and secondary) or (b) areas not generally available within the department.
+Courses selected under option "b" must be approved in writing by the field chair in the student's major field and then submitted for approval to the director of graduate studies.

 - Whatever group of courses is chosen to constitute the second minor field, those courses should be justified in terms of the following general criteria: (1) the coherence of the proposed course of study, (2) the relevance of the course work to the research and/or teaching of the student, and (3) the relevance of the course work to the student's future job placement, recognizing that most of our students will be asked to teach a broad range of courses within a political science department.

-- Ph.D. students are required to complete 48 credits of course work and research prior to taking exams and embarking on the dissertation.
+- Ph.D. students are required to complete 48 credits of course work prior to taking exams and embarking on the dissertation.
+With permission of the relevant field chair and the graduate director, students may take exams after completing at least 42 credits and/or in the midst of the semester in which they are completing those credits.
 Students will distribute their course work among their chosen fields, meeting the requirements of those fields as set forth below.

-- All students are required to participate in the Second Year Graduate Student Conference in which they present a major research paper.
+- All students are required to participate in the Emerging Scholars Research Conference (also known as the Second Year Conference) in which they present a major research paper.

-- Candidates who have successfully passed all exams must submit a dissertation prospectus and organize their dissertation committee of four faculty within six months followed by a formal, oral presentation of the dissertation prospectus (Forms are available at the graduate office).
-In addition to the chair, two additional members must be members of the Rutgers Department of Political Science faculty.
-Students must also include an outside reader from another institution at the time they form their committee.
+- Candidates who have successfully passed all exams must submit a dissertation prospectus and organize their dissertation committee of four faculty within six months, followed by a formal, oral presentation of the dissertation prospectus (Forms are available at the graduate office).
+In addition to the chair, two additional members must be members of the Rutgers Department of Political Science graduate faculty.
+Students must also include an outside reader from another department or institution at the time they form their committee.